bartmika/drf-tutorials-bartmika/Lesson_01_Homework.md

         Returns a list of accepted recruits who belong to the Air-Force based on the following criteria:
         * If the recruit does not have glasses

 4. Test your API endpoints using the ``HTTPie tool`` app.

+## E. Account Service
+The purpose of this microservice is to handle all account related functions like login, register and profile.

+1. Create a code repository named: ``api_account_service``

+2. Create the project named: ``account_service``

+3. Write the django server project to implement the following API endpoints:

+        /login
+        POST
+        If correct the app will create a session for the user so every API request is authenticated, else return an error.

+        /register
+        POST
+        Accepts the following fields and creates an account in our app:
+        * first name
+        * last name
+        * email
+        * password
+        * username

+        /profile
+        GET
+        Returns the user account details.

+        /change-password
+        POST
+        Changes the password

+4. Test your API endpoints using the ``HTTPie tool`` app.